SumoLogic/sumologic-documentation/docs/search/Search-Query-Language/Search-Operators/ASN_Lookup.md

 # ASN Lookup

 Sumo Logic can lookup an Autonomous System Number (ASN) and organization name by an IP address.
-Any IP addresses that don't have an ASN will return null values.
+Any IP addresses that do not have an ASN will return null values.

 #### Syntax